 Bob the Fake Skinny.
 The solution to an effective approach.

-No one has ever approached me saying, "I'm going to sign up for the gym, start following a more balanced diet, to maintain my current condition."
+No one ever approached me saying: ?I'm going to join the gym, start following a more balanced diet, to maintain my current condition?.

 I am not saying that there are no such people, but it is very unlikely.

 Usually, after the first week of attending the gym, the goal is common:

 - Lose fat and gain muscle at the same time